 Two years later, the world was plunged into a deadly coronavirus pandemic that took the lives of at least 22,500 Canadians (as of March 2021).
 Fr.
-James found himself ministering to a church in pandemic - making the sacraments available to the sick, burying the dead (some of which died from the coronavirus disease itself), while making sure the church was ready for a safe reopening after province-wide lockdowns.
-That day arrived in June 2020, and the parish was able to safely celebrate St. Theresa's Feast Day that October even in the midst of a global pandemic.
+James found himself ministering to a church in pandemic making sure the church was ready for a safe reopening after province-wide lockdowns.
+In June 2020, the parish was able to safely celebrate St. Theresa's Feast Day that October even in the midst of a global pandemic.

-Despite the difficulties posed by the coronavirus pandemic, our parish continues to grow as a vibrant community through our strong spiritual traditions and devotional practices under St. Theresa's patronage.
+Despite the difficulties posed by the coronavirus pandemic, our parish - under Fr.
+Simon de Gale - continues to grow as a vibrant community through our strong spiritual traditions and devotional practices under St. Theresa's patronage.

-Through the years, we preserve our devotions to St. Theresa, keeping her feast day of October 1st special, and through a dedicated weekly Mass followed by Novena Prayers and blessings with a relic on Tuesdays at 7:00 in the evening.
+We preserve our devotions to St. Theresa, keep her October 1st Feast Day special, and celebrate a weekday Mass, Novena and blessing with St. Theresa's relic on Tuesdays at 7:00 in the evening.

 As the parish comes out of the coronavirus pandemic, devotions to both St. Therese and the Sacred Heart take on a more urgent appeal.
 We pray that Therese continues to shower down roses from heaven, and that she may pray for her spiritual sons and daughters who are seeking God's protection in the midst of suffering.